avnish100/avnish-personal-website/src/content/blog/CAPtheorem.md

 ---
 title: "What is CAP Theorem"
 date: "2024-09-03"
-tags: ["Distributed Systems"]
+tags: ["Distributed Systems","Theory"]
 ---

 # Understanding the CAP Theorem: A Friendly Guide with Analogies

 This is my attempt at explaining CAP theorem as an analogy after all the biggest indicator of knowledge is wether we can break the concept down and make it easily understandable to everyone.
 This is going to be the part of my series of explanations of key distributed systems concepts and i aim to explain as i go on learning these concepts.
-Big shoutout to [mwhittaker.github.io](mwhittaker.github.io) for the beautiful proof see [Proof](https://mwhittaker.github.io/blog/an_illustrated_proof_of_the_cap_theorem/)
+Big shoutout to [mwhittaker.github.io](https://mwhittaker.github.io) for the beautiful proof see [Proof](https://mwhittaker.github.io/blog/an_illustrated_proof_of_the_cap_theorem/)

 ## The CAP Theorem: The Basics